A Father’s Love

 Uncategorized

-A mother doesn’t have a problem with showing emotion.
-For women, it is socially acceptable to cry, hug, and say “I love you.”
-So to a child, a mother’s love is seen as normal and obligatory since they gave birth to them.
-But when the father does express his love, the child knows they are important.
+Typically, a mother does not have a problem with showing emotion.
+For women, it is socially acceptable to cry, hug, and say I love you.
+To a child, a mother’s love may be seen as normal and obligatory since they gave birth to them.
+But when the father expresses his love, the child feels extra special.
 They need that validation.

 3 Comments on “A Father’s Love”

-1. graceandgiggles Says:
+graceandgiggles Says:

 Hi Mitchell!
 It’s Rebekah Grace from A Prodigal’s Story of Grace.